Getting Started with Components

 What are Components

-Components are UI elements that you've created within your designs.
+Components can be created from UI elements that you've already designed.
 These could be buttons, icons, modals or other arrangements of layers and shapes.

 There are two aspects to a Component: